456Q/zbtprinter/README.md

 - Zebra SDK Updated to v2.11.2800
 - Tested with Zebra ZQ520 (ZQ500 Series)

+It also includes a function for image printing.

 ##Usage
 You can find Zebra printer using: